vasyl83/tutorials/04.webserver/01.nginx/02.reverseproxy/01.exchange/docs.md

     category: docs
 ---

-To proxy Exchange with all it functions nginx needs ngx_headers_more module, Debian has that module in nginx-full package.
+To proxy Exchange with all it functions nginx needs `ngx_headers_more` module, Debian has that module in nginx-full or nginx-extra packages.

 The setup is pretty straight forward, in this example `https://postmaster.ad.gontar.net` should point to the internal URL of the Exchange service you are trying to make available from the outside. `more_set_headers -s 401 ‘WWW-Authenticate: Basic realm=”gontar.net”‘` should point to either you external or internal address to access Exchange.
 In my case postmaster.ad.gontar.net is my internal exchange address and gontar.net is external.
 Paste the following inside `server` block: